 Harissa is traditionally presented with a slivered almond on top of each slice and cut into squares or diamonds.
 This sweet semolina cake pairs perfectly with coffee or tea.

 For the cake:

-- 2 c semolina
+- 2 c coarse semolina

-- 1 c sugar
+- 1/2 c sugar

-- 1 stick or 1/2 c butter
+- 1/2 c butter or coconut oil

 - 1 c finely shredded coconut